 The LSUS Archives and Special Collections contains over 600 individual collections, including numerous important historical records and manuscripts relating to the Shreveport area, northwest Louisiana, and the lower Red River region commonly known as the Ark-La-Tex.
 The Archives collects, preserves, and makes available to researchers the rich and colorful heritage of this region.
 Approximately 22,873 linear feet of records and manuscripts and over 1.5 million photographs and negatives document the history and culture of the region from its earliest settlement to the present.

-Archives and Special Collections Hours, Spring 2014:
+Archives and Special Collections Hours, Summer 2014:

 Saturday - Sunday: CLOSED